grafana/agent/docs/sources/flow/getting-started/configure-agent-clustering.md

 ---
-title: Configure agent clustering with Helm
+title: Configure Grafana Agent clustering with Helm
 weight: 400
 ---

-# Configure agent clustering with Helm
+# Configure Grafana Agent clustering

 Grafana Agent Flow can be configured to run with [clustering][] so that individual agents can work together for workload distribution and high